SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 most access to the properties of a structure can overlap safely.
 For example,
-if the variable ``oscar`` in the example above refers to a local variable instead of a global variable, the compiler can prove that overlapping access to stored properties of the structure is safe:
+if the variable ``holly`` in the example above is changed to a local variable instead of a global variable, the compiler can prove that overlapping access to stored properties of the structure is safe: